psycopg/psycopg2/doc/usage.rst

 query returned an huge amount of data, a proportionally large amount of memory will be allocated by the client.

-If the dataset is too large to be pratically handled on the client side, it is possible to create a *server side* cursor.
+If the dataset is too large to be practically handled on the client side, it is possible to create a *server side* cursor.
 Using this kind of cursor it is possible to transfer to the client only a controlled amount of data, so that a large dataset can be examined without keeping it entirely in memory.